paulootavio343/python-voice-typing/README.md

 2. Install ffmpeg: Follow the instructions for your platform (https://ffmpeg.org/download.html).
 3. Select the Whisper model to download automatically.
 The default is "base.en".
 5. Run the script: `python voice_typing.py`
 6. Press and release the Ctrl+Space keys to start recording.
-Recording will automatically stop when no speech is detected for 1 seconds.
+Recording will automatically stop when no speech is detected for 1 second.

 **How to use Whisper with CUDA**